 Logan is a real breath of fresh air in the current stream of comic book movies.
 It is one of the rare cases where you forget you are watching a movie about superheroes.
 This description I have really only attributed to Christopher Nolan’s The Dark Knight.
 As with those films, Logan here breaks the mold and tells a very personal and human story about a man who happens to have knives protrude from his knuckles.

 The film takes place in the near future where the mutants we know from the X-Men universe are near extinction.
-Logan (aka Wolverine) and Professor Charles Xavier hide just outside the Mexican border, with Xavier suffering from seizures and a sort-of dementia.
+Logan (aka Wolverine) and Professor Charles Xavier hide just outside the Mexican border, with Xavier suffering from seizures and a sort-of dementia(like fidget spinners for dementia!?!).
 Logan works nights as a limousine driver in order to pay for Xavier’s medication.
 Circumstances soon unfold, leaving the pair to take care of a young mutant who is pursued by a mercenary force.

 That’s really all I wish to dig into the plot as there is both too much to talk about and too many surprises to keep secret.
 Logan is not a comic book movie but a western, with multiple references to films such as Shane and Unforgiven.
 Director James Mangold (who helmed the previous entry, The Wolverine) crafts his masterpiece here.
 Using real locations, limited special effects, and a great screenplay to build an emotional and satisfying finale to Hugh Jackman’s portrayal of Wolverine.
 Having played the character for 17 years in 9 different films, it is difficult to see anyone else in the role.
 Jackman has stated for awhile that this will be his final outing as Logan, with this ultimately being the story he’s wanted to tell for the character, believing it to be his swan song.
 I cannot argue with him because not only is this the best interpretation of the character we’ve seen to date, it’s also Hugh Jackman’s best performance to date.
 We have seen him bring both rage and humanity to this character over the past 17 years, but it’s here that he really gives Logan a heart.